Shingles: essential facts

-People who have had chickenpox (90% of the population) can later develop shingles (herpes zoster).
+People who have had chickenpox (about 90% of adults) can later develop shingles (herpes zoster).
 It occurs when the varicella zoster virus—which causes chickenpox and remains then dormant—re-activates.
 Shingles is known for causing a painful rash on one side.
-Antiviral medications are an extremely effective treatment for shingles, as long as they are commenced within 1 or 2 days of the rash appearing.
+Antiviral medications are an extremely effective treatment for shingles, as long as they are started within 3 days of the rash appearing.

-Attacks of shingles aren't always the same.
-Sometimes there might be pain before the rash appears, and sometimes there might not even be a rash.
+Attacks of shingles aren’t always the same.
+Usually there is pain, itching or tingling in the affected area before the rash appears, and sometimes there might not even be a rash.
 This can make diagnosis difficult.

 When you first come into contact with the VZV virus, you develop chickenpox.
 After that, the virus lies dormant in your body, usually for many years.
 When the virus “wakes up” it can cause shingles.

 4. Shingles is most common in older people and those with depressed immune systems.

 When the immune system is weak, for example, after a transplant, when on treatment for cancer, or in people with AIDS, shingles is more likely to occur.
 But anyone who has ever had chickenpox can develop shingles.
 If you are young and healthy and develop shingles, it does not necessarily mean there is a problem with your immune system.